Transjakarta: Transit Oriented Development

 Seventeen Transit Oriented Development (TOD) is being built to integrate of multiple transport systems to facilitate easy and convenient transit between various mode of public transportation.
 At Tebet, the TOD integrates Transjakarta and the Commuter Line.
 Meanwhile, at Dukuh Atas TOD (Indonesian: Kawasan Integrasi Dukuh Atas or KIDA), the aim is to prioritise walking and the use of public transport as a commuting solution, rather than using private vehicles.
-KIDA will integrate seven transport systems in total, which are the Jakarta MRT, Jabodebek LRT, Jakarta LRT, Soekarno-Hatta Airport Rail Link, Commuter Line, Transjakarta, and other bus services.
+KIDA will integrate seven transport systems in total, which are the Jakarta MRT, Jabodebek LRT, Jakarta LRT, Soekarno-Hatta Airport Rail Link, Commuter Line, Transjakarta, Metrotrans, Minitrans, Mikrotrans and other bus services.

-As of July 2019, there are about 1,170 Angkot micro-buses integrated with different routes of Transjakarta, which is expected to increase 1500 by the end of the year.
+An integral part of Transjakarta's operations are the various non-BRT routes operated by Metrotrans, Minitrans, and Mikrotrans buses.
+As of September 2024, there are about 2,968 Mikrotrans micro-buses integrated with different routes of Transjakarta.
+The smaller buses and microbuses operated by both Minitrans and Mikrotrans are able to access narrower roads, allowing public transportation services to reach high-density residential areas.
+While the service still requires improvements in areas such as frequency and reliability, it represents an important step toward the improvement of Jakarta's public transportation system.